What Does UMF® Mean for Manuka Honey?

 ** NPA is measured as % solution (%w/v) of phenol/water

-Do note that UMF manuka honey bought from a reputed retailer means it is lab tested and certified to be manuka honey.
-MGO, MG and NPA has less authenticity compared to UMF, hence their pricing tends to be lower.
-Only buy these products after you done your research.
+Do note that UMF manuka honey bought from a reputed retailer means it is lab-tested and certified to be manuka honey.
+MGO, MG, and NPA have less authenticity compared to UMF, hence their pricing tends to be lower.
+Only buy these products after you have done your research.
 If not, stick to UMF brands.

-Any other rating of manuka honey that is not UMF, MGO or MG, please be cautious.
-There are numerous private rating that is not endorsed, and may not even have scientific lab tests to prove the methylglyoxal level in the manuka honey.
+If you come across other manuka honey rating that is not UMF, MGO or MG, please be cautious.
+There are numerous private ratings that are not endorsed, and may not even have scientific lab tests to prove the methylglyoxal level in the manuka honey.
 Various fly-by-night rankings are created and not well proved.

-UMF is officially endorsed and undergo consistent and regular laboratory testing.
-UMF is the gold standard for manuka honey.
+UMF is officially endorsed and undergoes consistent and regular laboratory testing.
+It’s the gold standard for manuka honey.

-As there are many fakes and imitation branding such as MG, Active Rating and even faked “UMF” logo that is not the official NZ government’s endorsed UMF scheme.
-Please be cautious and buy only reputable brands from reputable experienced sellers.
+There are many fakes and imitation brandings like MG, Active Rating, and even fake “UMF” logos that are not the official New Zealand government’s endorsed UMF scheme.
+Please be cautious and buy only reputable brands from reputable and experienced sellers.

-Manuka Honey City Singapore has been selling New Zealand UMF Manuka honey as well as New Zealand artisan honey, shipped directly from New Zealand to our local warehouse in Singapore.
-We are proud of our designated specialty store and has been shipping parcels of UMF honey worldwide since 2014.
-Check out the range of UMF manuka honey that we carry.
+They are shipped directly from New Zealand to our local warehouse in Singapore.
+We are proud of our designated specialty store and have been shipping parcels of UMF honey worldwide since 2014.
+Check out the range of UMF manuka honey that we carry!